talkable/talkable-docs/source/android_sdk/getting_started.rst

           </intent-filter>
       </receiver>

+.. _main_activity_setup:

-6. Initialize Talkable in your main activity class, like so:
+7. Initialize Talkable in your main activity class, like so:

   .. code-block:: java